bec-project/bec_log_ingestor/README.md

 Tiny service to pull BEC logs from Redis and push them to Elastic.

+To use the systemd service as-is, a config should be created at `/etc/bec_log_ingestor.toml`, following the example in `install/example_config.toml`.

 Published RPM packages are signed by PGP, the corresponding public key is:

 ```